SheffieldML/vargplvm/vargplvm/matlab/svargplvm_README.txt

     q(X)), because there is abstraction, i.e. the vargplvm models don't "know" that they are optimised within a svargplvm rather than within a vargplvm framework.

+    !!
+Check vargplvm_README.txt to see the exact structure of the "model" used there.
+That will be helpful, since MRD is essentially a model where every model.comp{i} element is a modality represented by a whole vargplvm (Bayesian GP-LVM) model.

     * FUNCTIONS, FILES, DEPENDENCIES:
     _______________________________________________________________________